K-D-Gallagher/CNN-pixel-classification/README.md

 # Introduction

-This package uses the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch "Segmentation Models Pytorch") toolkit and is geared towards pixel classification of cell edges within epithelial tissues in microscopy data.
+This package uses the [Segmentation Models Pytorch](https://github.com/qubvel/segmentation_models.pytorch "Segmentation Models Pytorch") toolkit and is geared towards pixel classification of cell edges within microscopy data of epithelial tissues.
 Pixel classification is a prerequesite step for segmentation and detection of epithelial cells within this type of microscopy data, which can be completed using our other github repository, [eye-patterning](https://github.com/K-D-Gallagher/eye-patterning).
-We are included a [pre-trained model](#pixel-classifying-new-data-using-pre---trained-model) that can be used to quickly segment your own data, as well as the tools necessary to [train your own model](#training-new-model-and-predicting-on-data) from stratch and using this to pixel classify your own data.
+We are included a [pre-trained model](#pixel-classifying-new-data-using-pre---trained-model) that can be used to quickly segment your own data; this model is trained on epithelial tissue where cell edges have been labeled with fluorescent protein fushion tags and where images were collected using laser scanning confocal microscopy.
+We also provide the tools necessary to [train your own model](#training-new-model-and-predicting-on-data) from stratch and use this to pixel classify your own data.

 &nbsp;

 # Installation
-Create a folder called CNN-pixel-classification.
+In terminal, navigate to the folder where you would like to locally install files and run the following commands.
+It will clone this repository, creating a folder called 'CNN-pixel-classification' and will install the necessary python requirements.
+Note, this code is compatible with Python 3.7.

 ``` shell script